The doctor wants your child to have a sweat test to find out if they have a condition called cystic fibrosis.

 - a sweat test is a safe procedure

-- it is usually done in a laboratory but it can sometimes be done in a hospital ward by the laboratory staff
+- it usually happens in a laboratory but it can sometimes be done in a hospital ward by the laboratory staff

 Why is my child having a sweat test?